Why it Matters

-Education is a human right
+Education is a Human Right

 Education is a fundamental human right and plays a vital role in human, social, and economic development.
 It is manifested in the Universal Declaration of Human Rights and the United Nations Convention on the Rights of the Child.
 Although major progress in the last few years, an estimated of 59 million children are still denied their right to education.

-Education is essential to the success of all the 17 Sustainable Development Goals
+Education is essential to the success of all the 17 Sustainable Development Goals.

 The UN Sustainable Development Goals (SDGs) set out the global development agenda for 2016-2030.
 Goal 4 on education aims to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.”
 In order to accomplish every of the other SDGs, from protecting the environment to empowering women, education is vital.

-Education is essential in times of conflict
+Education is essential in times of conflict.

-Educating girls has a multipliyng effect
+Educating girls has a multiplying effect.

 Educated girls and women tend to be healthier, have fewer children, earn more income and provide better health care for themselves and their future.
-These benefits are transmitted from generation to generation and across communities at large.
+These benefits are transmitted across generations and have a ripple effect on entire communities.

 Girls’ education is the most effective means to combat many of the challenges to human development.
 By granting girls the opportunity to receive an education, we unlock benefits that extend to all members of society.